Evols/DroneSimulator/architecture.md

 1. The HID manager discovers devices and reports raw axis/button events.
 2. `FDroneInputProcessor` normalizes events and calls into `UDroneInputSubsystem` APIs like `handle_raw_analog_input`.
-3. `UDroneInputSubsystem` applies mappings and calibration, producing logical axis values.
+3. `UDroneInputSubsystem` applies mappings and calibration, storing per-device axis state.
+4. `UDroneInputLocalPlayerSubsystem` injects calibrated axes into Unreal input for each local player.
-4. Game code builds `FDronePlayerInput` from the subsystem and passes it to the active flight mode.
+5. Game code builds `FDronePlayerInput` from Enhanced Input and passes it to the active flight mode.

 ---